Sport coronavirus updates: Latest news as events cancelled due to COVID-19 - TheNewsTrace

-The coronavirus pandemic has decimated sporting events around the globe with a number of the greatest leagues on the planet dealing with mass postponement, rescheduling and cancellations.
+The coronavirus pandemic has decimated sporting events all over the world with a number of the greatest leagues on the planet dealing with mass postponement, rescheduling and cancellations.

-RadioTimes.com will spherical up the present standing of each main sport and league and when followers can anticipate their beloved groups to return to motion following COVID-19.
+RadioTimes.com will spherical up the present standing of each main sport and league and when followers can count on their beloved groups to return to motion following COVID-19.

 Soccer